mrt321naik/Rust_Guess/README.md

 # Rust_Guess
-a small and simple guessing game written in the rust programming language.
+a small and simple guessing game written in the rust programming language which is present on the master branch.